 7 Farm Stays for Outdoor Family Weekends

 Annual day trips to the apple orchard weren’t quite satisfying my family’s appetite for a taste of country life any more.
-We wanted scenery, the opportunity to commune with animals, and a chance for the kids to learn how food reaches our table.
+We wanted scenery for more than a few hours, plus the opportunity for our kids to break away from their phones and tablets, commune with animals, and learn how food reaches our table.
 Our answer was the first of many farm stays we have done; this one at Bluebird Trails Bed and Breakfast in Michigan.

 What We Did On Our Farm Stay